 If there isn’t anyone available to assist, I will pull out my cellphone and google the plant name and quickly read up on it.

 Other Tips for Avoiding Plants Not to Grow In Your Gardens

 Another good rule of thumb to follow, if a plant’s description references “wildflower,” or has “weed” in the name, just beware.
 Also watch for the words: “vigorous spreader” or “aggressive.”
 Do your research and ask lots of questions.

 Just because one variety of a certain perennial is considered invasive or a vigorous spreader, doesn’t mean all varieties or species are invasive or overly vigorous spreaders.

 Have you ever planted a perennial that you regret planting, or any on my list of plants not to grow in your garden?
-Please leave a comment and let me know (the easy to use form is at the bottom of the page).
-Also feel free to leave a comment if you have a gardening question.
-I would love to be able to help you.
+Please leave a comment and let me know (the easy-to-use form is at the bottom of the page).

 Other Related Posts on Gingham Gardens that You Will Enjoy: